 How does Hypnosis work?

 When you hear the word hypnotist, what comes to mind?
 If you’re like many people, the word may conjure up images of a show style of hypnosis which many find completely and understandably off-putting.

-In reality, real hypnosis bears little resemblance to these stereotyped images, a hypnotist does not hypnotize the individual.
+In reality, hypnotherapy bears little resemblance to these stereotyped images, a hypnotist does not hypnotize the individual.
 Rather, the hypnotist serves as a sort of coach or tutor whose job is to help the person become hypnotised.
-While hypnosis is often described as a sleep-like trance state, it is better expressed as a state characterised by focused attention, heightened suggestibility and vivid fantasies.
+While hypnosis is often described as a sleep-like trance state, it is better expressed as a state characterised by focused attention with heightened suggestibility and awareness.

 2010 - present